softwareunderground/52things/README.md

 - Three ways to get started in geocomputing.
 - Drop everything and learn X (Julia?
 Clojure? vim?).
-- Getting started in HPC in 3 easy steps.
 - Only a quantum computer can do geology.
 - Geocomputing at enterprise scale.
 - Open sourcing a corporate software project.